-This, on one side, enables Android users to enjoy exemplary services at lower battery consumption and on the other, the Android app development companies to customize their apps and games effectively and generate higher revenue.
+This, on one side, enables Android users to enjoy exemplary services at lower battery consumption and on the other, the Top Android app development companies to customize their apps and games effectively and generate higher revenue.
 The feature single handedly brings Android Q in front of iOS 13, in the iOS 13 vs Android Q debate.

 2. Multi-Resume Feature